-The outbound document flow for a CIDX document through [Application] is as follows:
+The outbound document flow for a CIDX document through the application is as follows:

-Description Using a compiled map, the translator creates the CIDX document and this document is used as primary document.
-The Transaction-specific Initiator Private business process is invoked by setting the PIP/Transaction code and any other Contract information.
-The RNIF Envelope business process is invoked to construct the Message Header elements.
+Outbound Sequence Description 1 Using a compiled map, the translator creates the CIDX document and this document is used as primary document.
+2 The Transaction-specific Initiator Private business process is invoked by setting the PIP/Transaction code and any other Contract information.
+3 The RNIF Envelope business process is invoked to construct the Message Header elements.
 Note: Message building refers to creating message headers and bundling them with the actual payload (the service content of the message).
-The RNIF Message Builder service is invoked to create the actual message using the header elements that were created, the primary document.
-The RNIF HTTP Send business process is invoked to send the message to the responder using the RN HTTP Server adapter.
+4 The RNIF Message Builder service is invoked to create the actual message using the header elements that were created, the primary document.
+5 The RNIF HTTP Send business process is invoked to send the message to the responder using the RN HTTP Server adapter.

-Using CIDX with [Application]
+Using CIDX with the Application

-To use CIDX with [Application], you must complete the following tasks:
+To use CIDX with the application, you must complete the following tasks: